pisv/gethandly.wiki-playground/Step-Three.md

 If you are interested, you can study yourself the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelNotificationTest`.

-The test case will now pass.

-Great, now we need to have our view respond to model change notifications for keeping the view contents up-to-date with the model.
+Great, now we need to have our view respond to model change notifications to keep the view up-to-date with the model.

-Let's make the `FooNavigator` class implement the `IElementChangeListener`, subscribe to element change events with the Foo model, and do a full refresh whenever there are any changes:
+Let's make the `FooNavigator` class implement the `IElementChangeListener`, subscribe to element change events with the Foo model, and do a full refresh when there are any changes in the model:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui.navigator